Griffon (GFF) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the garage door and building products maker had gained 14.38% over the past month, outpacing the Conglomerates sector's gain of 3.05% and the S&P 500's gain of 3.18% in that time.
+Prior to today's trading, shares of the garage door and building products maker had gained 9.3% over the past month.
+This has outpaced the Conglomerates sector's gain of 1.72% and the S&P 500's gain of 3.39% in that time.

-Wall Street will be looking for positivity from Griffon as it approaches its next earnings report date.
-On that day, Griffon is projected to report earnings of $0.99 per share, which would represent a year-over-year decline of 19.51%.
-Our most recent consensus estimate is calling for quarterly revenue of $752 million, down 2.11% from the year-ago period.
+Investors will be hoping for strength from Griffon as it approaches its next earnings release.
+In that report, analysts expect Griffon to post earnings of $0.99 per share.
+This would mark a year-over-year decline of 19.51%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $752 million, down 2.11% from the year-ago period.

-GFF's full-year Zacks Consensus Estimates are calling for earnings of $3.96 per share and revenue of $2.81 billion.
-These results would represent year-over-year changes of -2.7% and -1.32%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.96 per share and revenue of $2.81 billion.
+These totals would mark changes of -2.7% and -1.32%, respectively, from last year.

 Any recent changes to analyst estimates for Griffon should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Griffon is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Griffon currently has a Zacks Rank of #2 (Buy).

-In terms of valuation, Griffon is currently trading at a Forward P/E ratio of 10.5.
-This represents a discount compared to its industry's average Forward P/E of 16.19.
+Valuation is also important, so investors should note that Griffon has a Forward P/E ratio of 10.61 right now.
+This represents a discount compared to its industry's average Forward P/E of 16.33.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report